Learn everything about Python sets in this beginner-to-advanced tutorial. Explore unique elements, set operations, and frozen sets with examples!

 5. Copying Sets

-- copy(): Creates and returns a shallow copy of the set.
+- copy(): it creates and returns a shallow copy of a set.

 s1 = {1, 2, 3}